kojix2/LibUI/examples2/README.md

 So far (this update) almost 82 "components" are verified by examples in the subdirectory examples2/ here.
 I think we are close to 50% in total now or almost at 50%.

-Widgets that have been added to this subdirectory include:
+Widgets that have been added to this subdirectory include, as standalone files:

     button.rb
     checkbox.rb